Dennis Shepard

 Dennis Shepard (born November 1954) is the father of Matthew Shepard, a 21-year-old student at University of Wyoming who was murdered in October 1998 in what became one of the most high-profile hate crimes against LGBTQ people in the United States.
 He and his wife, Judy Shepard, are co-founders of the Matthew Shepard Foundation, and advocate for LGBT rights.
-He has been an advocate for parental support of LGBT children both during Matthew's life and, very publicly, since Matthew's death.
+He has been an advocate for parental support of LGBTQ children both during Matthew's life and, very publicly, since Matthew's death.
 He and Judy continue to live and work in Casper.

 Personal life

 Born in Scottsbluff, Nebraska, Shepard earned a degree in education from the University of Wyoming before marrying Judy in 1973 and moving to Casper, Wyoming, in 1976.
 While they have also resided in Saudi Arabia, they have since returned to Casper, where they currently work and reside.
 Dennis is the father of two sons, Matthew Wayne Shepard (1976–1998) and Logan Shepard (born 1981).